5argon/NotchSolution/README.md

 ## How to include with GitHub functionality of Unity Package Manager

-Add this line `"com.e7.notch-solution": "git://github.com/5argon/NotchSolution.git",` to your packages.json
+Add this line `"com.e7.notch-solution": "git://github.com/5argon/NotchSolution.git",` to your `manifest.json`.

 It does not update automatically when I push fixes to this repo.
-You must remove the lock in your Packages folder.
-Otherwise you would better use Asset Store.
+You must remove the lock line that appears in you `manifest.json` file to refectch.
+Otherwise you would better use Asset Store (when it is available)

 ## Asset Store

-It will be on Unity Asset Store for free later because no one deserves to deal with these hideous design trend..
+It will be on Unity Asset Store for free later but currently I don't think it is Asset Store worthy.
 There are some weird glitches remaining, and many usability issue related to the isolated prefab mode.
 (Probably have to use the new `[ExecuteAlways]` in some way)

 # SafeAreaPadding